chase-moskal/renraku/README.md

 }
 ```

-- you have to describe the shape of the api.
+- you have to describe the shape of the api to the client.
-  this allows renraku to generate callable topic functions.
+  this allows RENRAKU to generate callable topic functions.
-  if you use typescript, it will enforce that the shape is maintained
+  if you use typescript, it will enforce that the shape is correctly maintained

-## enhancements for typescript devs
+## RENRAKU is good for typescript devs

-to use renraku, the javascript examples above are all you need
+to use RENRAKU, the javascript examples above are all you need

 additionally however, typescript devs can benefit by receiving compile-time errors, for example whenever a clientside shape object doesn't match a serverside implementation